Skip to main content

 vcluster disconnect

-2. Check namespaces in the host cluster.
+2. Check the namespaces in the host cluster to confirm you are in the correct kube context.

 kubectl get namespaces